Supernova PTF12glz: a possible shock breakout driven through an aspherical wind: Introduction

 While in normal core-collapse SNe, the radiation-mediated shock breaks out upon reaching the stellar surface, producing a strong blast in the $UV$ and X-rays \citep{Nakar2010,Rabinak2011}, in the case of SNe IIn the ejecta may crash into the optically thick CSM.
 The radiation-dominated and radiation-mediated shock runs into the CSM surrounding the star and goes on propagating into it as long as $\tau \gtrapprox c/v_{sh}$, where $\tau$ is the optical depth from the shock to the edge of the wind, $v_{sh}$ is the shock velocity, and $c$ is the speed of light (e.g., \citealt{Ofek2010}).
 When $\tau \sim c/v_{sh}$, (this condition is verified when the timescale for photons to diffuse from the shocked region to the photosphere becomes comparable to the dynamical timescale of the shock), the shock breaks out: photons diffuse ahead of the shock faster than the ejecta and radiation can escape ahead of the shock \citep{Weaver1976}.
 After the shock breakout, in the presence of massive CSM above the shock, the radiation-dominated shock transforms into a collisionless shock \citep{Katz2011,Murase2011,Murase2014}.
 The collisionless shock slows down the ejecta and converts its kinetic energy into hard X-ray photons \citep{Katz2011,Murase2011,Murase2014}.
 If the optical depth of the CSM above the shock is high enough, the X-rays generated in the collisionless shock are converted into $UV$ and visible radiation (e.g., \citealt{Chevalier2012, Svirski2012}).
 Without a sufficient optical depth though, the bulk of the X-ray photons will not convert into optical photons.

 As far as a spectral signature is concerned, the common picture explaining SNe IIn observations is as follows.
 As long as the CSM is optically thick, the photosphere which emits the continuum is located in the unshocked CSM, masking the observer's view of the shock.
 The radiation from the shock propagates upstream and photoionizes the slowly moving CSM, resulting in relatively narrow Balmer recombination emission lines in the SN spectrum.
 As the shock reaches the optically thin medium, broader components can appear in the spectrum - maybe arising from the shocked zone forming at the contact discontinuity between the decelerated ejecta and the shocked CSM \citep{Chugai2004}.
-Alternatively, if the CSM is optically thin, the lines may be generated in inner regions (e.g., \citealt{Chevalier1994})
+Alternatively, if the CSM is optically thin, lines from the fast moving SN ejecta, generated in inner regions, may become visible (e.g., \citealt{Chevalier1994}).

 Observing SNe IIn at wavelengths where the collisionless shock radiates most - namely $UV$ and X-rays - has the potential to unveil precious information about the explosion mechanism and the CSM properties (e.g., \citealt{Ofek2013a}).
 In particular, it may provide a much better estimate of the bolometric luminosity of the event.
 In this paper, we present and analyse the $UV$ and visible-light observations of PTF\,12glz, a SN IIn observed in a joint campaign by \textit{GALEX} and the Palomar Transient Factory (PTF) and detected in the $UV$.
 PTF\,12glz is one of the six SNe discovered during this campaign \citep{Ganot2016}.
 The survey was carried out as a proof-of-concept for the $ULTRASAT$ mission \citep{Sagiv2014}.